-Looking for an ATM to get cash to pay for my rented vacation studio in Ciudad Vieja, there is apprehension.
+Looking for an ATM to get cash to pay for my rented vacation studio in Ciudad Vieja, I have apprehension.

 Banks and credit card companies have been told Scott will be out of the country.
-They have been given names of the countries he will be visiting and have authorized the cards to be used.
+They have been given names of the countries I will be visiting and have authorized the cards to be used.
 ATM’s are blood transfusions to the withering traveler.
-If you don’t have money, you are going to the mat in a place where you have no friends, don’t speak the language, can’t read the maps.
+If you don’t have money, you are going to the mat in a place where you have no friends, don’t speak the language, can’t read the street signs.

 This machine asks what language I prefer, asks whether I want dollars or Pesos, asks whether funds are coming from savings, checking, or credit card.

 I go through each step but the transaction is cancelled.
 People are in line behind me so I take my card and myself for a walk.
-What is not working?
+Why is this not working?

-It hits me like a brick that I wasn’t asked to enter my card’s password.
+It hits me like a brick that I wasn’t prompted to enter my card’s password.

-This time I punch in my password before I hit ” continuar ” and follow instructions, to the end, as prompted.
+This next try I punch in my password before I hit ” continuar ” and follow instructions, to the end.

-It is the right solution because the machine spits out hundred dollar bills that are so crisp that Ben Franklin must be printing them,as I wait.
+It is the right solution because the machine spits out hundred dollar bills that are so crisp that Ben Franklin must be printing inside the ATM,as I wait.

 ATM’s are a three letter word I like.
-It is amazing a machine in a foreign country will give you money even though it doesn’t know you from Adam..
+It is amazing that a machine in a foreign country will give me money even though it doesn’t know me from Adam..